 As a small business owner, every dollar counts for you—and every dollar taken away hurts, especially if you’re not turning a profit.
 That’s why payroll taxes like Employment Insurance and the CPP/QPP affect you so much: you owe premiums on every dollar you pay your employees, regardless of whether your business is thriving.

-Starting in 2019, the government is going to increase CPP premiums over six years to cover higher CPP payouts.
+Starting in 2019, the government is going to increase CPP premiums over five years to cover higher CPP payouts.
 Premiums will be applied to more income than they currently are, adding even more to your tax burden.

 How the rate increases will happen